grimlock-/upnp_live/README.md

 ## Dependencies
 [libupnp](http://sourceforge.net/projects/pupnp/files/pupnp/libUPnP%201.8.3/) v1.8.3

-[streamlink](https://github.com/streamlink/streamlink) - not neded for compilation, but needed for server functionality
+[streamlink](https://github.com/streamlink/streamlink) - not neded for compilation, but needed to access remote streams

 ## Working Devices
 (Only tested with streams from Twitch.tv) The server has been tested with and confirmed to work for the following media renderers: